 Dollar Cost Averaging vs. Value Averaging

-Dollar cost averaging (DCA).
 Dollar cost averaging is the method of investing the same amount of money at set intervals, regardless of share price.
 A good example would be bi-monthly contributions to a retirement plan such as a 401k or IRA.
 With dollar cost averaging, a steady contribution will buy more shares when prices are low, and fewer shares when prices are high.
-This takes the guess work out of systematic investing, and smoothes the average purchase price for your shares.
+This takes the guesswork out of systematic investing and smoothes the average purchase price for your shares.

 There are several disadvantages of value averaging.
 Value averaging takes more time than DCA, which basically runs on auto-pilot once you start it.
 Another disadvantage is when share prices fall so much that it takes very large investments to bring many portfolios back up to the goal.
-The current market would be a good example of this.
+The 2008 economic crisis would be a good example of this.
 The 2008-2009 recession decimated stock prices.
 Trying to make additional contributions at a time when many people were hurting for cash flow is not always possible.

 That said, stock prices go up, and stock prices go down.
 No investment method will guarantee gains in the stock market.
-However, it is safe to say that using dollar cost averaging or value averaging does not guarantee returns.
-But they both provide a system to follow, and promote disciplined investing.
+However, it is safe to say that using dollar cost averaging or value averaging provides a system to follow and promotes disciplined investing.
 And disciplined contributions are a key to reaching your financial goals.

 More information about value averaging.
 Dollar Value Averaging was developed by former Harvard professor, Michael E. Edleson.
 This investment technique was introduced in his book, Value Averaging: The Safe and Easy Strategy for Higher Investment Returns.